hobartprinting/prepress/README.md

 This is a tcl/tk script that steers ghostscript and imagemagick to help prepare files for print.
 It could be defined as a command or action center.

-If installing on Windows: ghostscipt, imagemagick and the TCL environment must be installed.
+If installing on Windows: ghostscript, imagemagick and the TCL environment must be installed.
 If possible potrace.

 Links to TCL/TK https://www.magicsplat.com https://www.magicsplat.com/tcl-installer/